hermanwikner/use-param-state/README.md

 ## useParamState

-React hook that works much like `useState`, but it encodes the state and saves it in a parameter in the URL
+React hook that works much like `useState`, but it encodes the state and saves it in a parameter in the URL.

 ### Installation